Note: The footnotes are inactive, but you can view them by scrolling to the bottom.

 Already the fatal might of this idea is beginning to spread; it is replacing the finer type of Southerner with vulgar money-getters; it is burying the sweeter beauties of Southern life beneath pretense and ostentation.
 For every social ill the panacea of Wealth has been urged,–wealth to overthrow the remains of the slave feudalism; wealth to raise the “cracker” Third Estate; wealth to employ the black serfs, and the prospect of wealth to keep them working; wealth as the end and aim of politics, and as the legal tender for law and order; and, finally, instead of Truth, Beauty, and Goodness, wealth as the ideal of the Public School.

 Indeed DuBois would practice the words he preached.
-He joined a cadre of like-minded intellectuals to form the Niagara Movement which later led to the formation of the NAACP (which launched several successful legal battles to dismantle racial segregation); he became active within and even a leader of the Pan-African Conference Movement, traveling to and interacting with Africa as even Marcus Garvey failed to do.
+He joined a cadre of like-minded intellectuals to form the Niagara Movement which later led to the formation of the NAACP (which later launched several successful legal battles to dismantle racial segregation); he became active within and even a leader of the Pan-African Conference Movement, traveling to and interacting with Africa as even Marcus Garvey failed to do.

-As founder and editor of the Crisis, DuBois developed a propaganda platform through which to inform, scold, warn and mobilize generations of Blacks in America.
-He made alliances and several enemies along the way, including the NAACP which he helped to found, when he began calling for Blacks to “self-segregate” and create their own colleges in 1935; when he joined the Communist Party and later repatriated to Ghana at Kwame Nkrumah’s invitation, he certainly courted the wrath of Cold War America.
+As founder and editor of the Crisis, DuBois developed a propaganda vehicle through which to inform, scold, warn and mobilize generations of Blacks in America.
+He made alliances and several enemies along the way, including the NAACP which he helped to found, when he began calling for Blacks to “self-segregate” and create their own colleges in 1935; When he joined the Communist Party and later repatriated to Ghana at Kwame Nkrumah’s invitation, he certainly courted the wrath of Cold War America.

 And yet, without his insistence on a strong liberal arts education for Blacks that would prepare them for leadership, his constant call for race solidarity and community consciousness, and his bold critique of what he saw as a debilitating industrial education model, he was able to set the stage for the modern civil rights movement in addition to Black Studies.
-While his “Talented Tenth” theory has been challenged many times over (even by DuBois himself) his vindication lies in the existence of Ghandi, Nelson Mandela, Martin Luther King Jr., Kwame Nkrumah, Ella Baker and countless other educated people of color that led successful decolonization/liberation movements.
+While his “Talented Tenth” theory has been challenged many times over (even by DuBois himself) his vindication lies in the existence of Ghandi, Nelson Mandela, Martin Luther King Jr., Kwame Nkrumah, Ella Baker and countless other educated “people of color” who led decolonization/liberation movements.
 We might ask like Professor Ernest Allen, at the University of Amherst in Massachusetts, “What would the Black experience in America have been without the presence of W.E.B.
 DuBois” and find ourselves at a distinct loss for words.
 While we cannot answer with absolute certainty, we can speculate a far smaller educated class, and perhaps a much longer transition from agricultural servitude to empowerment in industrial America.

 Yet, even DuBois was forced to reconsider his Talented Tenth theory in later years.
 Disappointed with the corrupted educated Blacks leadership class he fought so hard to develop, he began to look more to the Black working classes: